– Prof Sarah Murray, University of Western Australia

 Art.
 9. Amendments

 This Charter can be amended by a majority vote among the two co-chairs and the advisory council.
-Voting can be conducted via email.
+Voting can be conducted via email, online survey or similar electronic means.